mautic/documentation/en/dwc/README.md

 ![](/dwc/media/dwc-pull-request.jpg)

 ###Add the push request in the campaign.
 If you want to serve up different information based on certain criteria, you can use a push request.
-If the person is known, you can send them one set of content.
-If they meet the criteria (in the example below - if they are from Canada), a different set of content can be delivered to the browser.
-If they do not meet the criteria, they will receive the content from the pull request.
-If they are unknown, they will see the information embedded in the dynamic web content div from the page (see below).
+1. If the person is known, they receive the content from the pull request.
+2. If they meet the criteria (in the example below - if they are from Canada), a different set of content can be delivered to the browser.
+3. If they are unknown, they will see the information embedded in the dynamic web content div from the page (see below).
 ![](/dwc/media/dwc-push.jpg)

 ###Finally, include the dynamic web content shortcode in your web page.